Book A FREE Valuation

 deposit to their solicitor, which means you can agree on a completion date together.

-This is the point where you will need to hire a moving company, because on the completion
+This is the point where you will need to hire a moving company, because on the completion date, you have to hand over the keys to your property.

 Step Eight